Esri/arcgis-pro-sdk/README.md

 ArcGIS.Desktop.Layouts.dll        | Provides functionality for manipulating elements on a layout and exporting to a variety of image formats.
 ArcGIS.Desktop.Mapping.dll        | Provides types to create maps and layers, label features, perform query operations, and visualize them in 2D or 3D.
 Provides a raster API to create raster layers and customize raster rendering, and an API to manage styles, style items, and symbols.
 ArcGIS.Desktop.TaskAssistant.dll        | Provides the Tasks framework, allowing developers to access, open, close, or export task items.
-ArcGIS.Desktop.Workflow.dll       | Provides functionality to create, configure, and execute Workflow Manager jobs and queries.
-Provides functionality to retrieve configuration information from the Workflow Manager database.
+ArcGIS.Desktop.Workflow.dll       | Provides functionality to create, configure, and execute Workflow Manager Classic jobs and queries.
+Provides functionality to retrieve configuration information from the Workflow Manager Classic database.
+ArcGIS.Desktop.Workflow.Client.dll       | Provides functionality to retrieve job id and connection information for Workflow Manager.

 #### Extensions with no public API